projectcalico/calico/maintenance/ebpf/ebpf-and-eks.md

 The easiest way to start an EKS cluster that meets eBPF mode's requirements is to use Amazon's [Bottlerocket](https://aws.amazon.com/bottlerocket/) OS, instead of the default.
-Bottlerocket is a container-optimised OS with an emphasis on security; it has a recent enough kernel to use eBPF mode.
+Bottlerocket is a container-optimised OS with an emphasis on security; it has a version of the kernel which is compatible with eBPF mode.

 * To create a 2-node test cluster with a Bottlerocket node group, run the command below.
 It is important to use the config-file approach to creating a cluster in order to set the additional IAM permissions for Bottlerocket.